rwiankowski/azurefundamentals/Content/Part1-CloudComputing.md

 - Reacting to peaks in user traffic by adding resources to popular applications
 - Decommissioning unused systems

-When using the cloud, all those tasks can be executed significantly faster compared to traditional environments, and as a result, our time to value is shorter.
+When using the cloud, all those tasks can be executed significantly faster compared to traditional environments, and as a result, our time to value (or saving) is shorter.

 Finally, moving to the cloud shifts an IT organisation from capital expenses (Capex) such as data centres, server hardware, and software licenses, which must be depreciated over several years of usage, to Opex - operational expenses, which can be tax deductible monthly.
 For many enterprises, this shift in financial management is incentive enough to invest in a move to the cloud.